Catalan language: Syntax

 The grammar of Catalan follows the general pattern of Western Romance languages.
 The primary word order is subject–verb–object.
 However, word order is very flexible.
 Commonly, verb-subject constructions are used to achieve a semantic effect.
 The sentence "The train has arrived" could be translated as Ha arribat el tren or El tren ha arribat.
 Both sentences mean "the train has arrived", but the former puts a focus on the train, while the latter puts a focus on the arrival.
 This subtle distinction is described as "what you might say while waiting in the station" versus "what you might say on the train".

 Catalan names

 In Spain, every person officially has two surnames, one of which is the father's first surname and the other is the mother's first surname.
 The law contemplates the possibility of joining both surnames with the Catalan conjunction i ("and").

 Sample text

-Selected text from Manuel de Pedrolo's 1970 novel Un amor fora ciutat ("A love affair outside the city").
+Selected text from Manuel de Pedrolo's 1970 novel Un amor fora ciutat ("A love affair outside the city"), with phonetic transcription for Barcelona accent.